dohooo/react-native-reanimated-carousel/README.md

 ## Reason

-🎉 **Simple、Infinitely scrolling very smooth、Fully implemented using Reanimated 2!**
+🎉 **It completely solves [this problem](https://github.com/meliorence/react-native-snap-carousel/issues/632) for `react-native-snap-carousel`!
+Simple、Infinitely scrolling very smooth、Fully implemented using Reanimated 2!**

 > The common RN infinite scroll component.
 It's common to get stuck on a fast slide.
 Wait for the next element to appear.
 This component will not have similar problems.
 That's why this library was created.